openstack/bifrost/README.rst

   from Nginx.
 * standard ipmitool is used.
   TODO: make optional support for other hardware drivers
+* By default, installation will build an Ubuntu based image for deployment to nodes.
+This image can be easily customized if so desired.

 The re-execution of the playbook will cause states to be re-asserted.
 If not already present, a number of software packages including MySQL and RabbitMQ